NeuralVFX/LibreFLUX-ControlNet/README.md

 - https://huggingface.co/jimmycarter/LibreFLUX
 - https://github.com/bghira/SimpleTuner

 **Disclaimer:** The intent of this is to make it possible to train a controlnet based on LibreFLUX.
 This means incorperating Attention Masking, removing the distilled guidance vector during training, and running inference with CFG.
-This still doesn't have unconditional training yet, thats in development...
-This is pieced together by modifying the original repo, and borrowing some components from SimpleTuner.
+This doesn't have unconditional training, it appears to train fine without out it.( I might consider adding if people need it ) This is pieced together by modifying the original repo, and borrowing some components from SimpleTuner.
 Use at your own risk!

 ## Setup